Experience the Super Weekend of Design - Aalto-Homes ja Loviisa Old Houses August 29-30

 The culturally and historically valuable Sunila and its treasures are admired even as far away as Asia.
 For example, Japanese professional soccer player and design enthusiast Atomu Tanaka fell so in love with Sunila that he moved there.
 Former Member of the European Parliament Nils Torvalds also lives in Sunila.
 Learn more about the residents of Sunila and their homes here.

-Diverse windows with varying pane divisions, moldings and patterned cutouts, corners and projections, columns, friezes, ornaments… The theme of the 2025 Loviisa Old Houses event challenges us to focus our gaze on the details, on the little subtleties found in buildings.
+Diverse windows with varying pane divisions, moldings and patterned cutouts, corners and projections, columns, friezes, ornaments… Loviisa Old Houses event challenges us to focus our gaze on the details, on the little subtleties found in buildings.

 Everything that is characteristic of old buildings, which delights us and speaks of the expressive desire, ingenuity, skill, and diligence of the builders and developers of past generations… The spirit of the times, the “beautiful futility” that we have come to miss.